realbakari/Bakari-Mustafa-Site/Book-Summaries/business/prosumer-power-by-dr-bill-quain-book.md

 ---
 title: Pro-Sumer Power!
 How to Create Wealth by Buying Smarter, Not Cheaper!
 layout: page
-excerpt: ''
+excerpt: his is a book summary of Prosumer power by Dr. Bill Quain.
+Read the Prosumer power summary to review key takeaways and lessons from the book.
 comments: false
 image: "/uploads/s-l400.jpg"
 description: his is a book summary of Prosumer power by Dr. Bill Quain.
-Read Prosumer power summary to review key takeaways and lessons from the book.
+Read the Prosumer power summary to review key takeaways and lessons from the book.

 ---